This guide will help you find the 10 best corn mazes in the Vancouver area for 2024.

 Activities: Pumpkin Patch, U-Pick apples, slides, zipline, bee hive viewing, cider press demonstrations, petting barn, three corn mazes (Mystery Maze, Corn Quest Maze, and the kiddie maze), pedal carts, hay rides, playground, Jumping Pillow and Pumpkin Pillow, Bunny Town and Farmville.
 Pick up a locally-grown pumpkin.

 The concession food is available on weekends and is delicious.
-Kids love the apple cider slushies and we tried the new Sweet Bubble Waffle Chocolate Brownie Explosion and savory Bubble Waffle with pulled pork.
+Kids love the apple cider slushies, and we tried the new Sweet Bubble Waffle Chocolate Brownie Explosion and savoury Bubble Waffle with pulled pork.
 Both really hit the spot.
-Roasted corn on the cob and mini donuts are also a popular fall treat.
+Roasted corn on the cob and mini donuts are also popular fall treats.

 Check out our last visit to Taves Family Farms Applebarn.